LOADING

 Art is about intent and communication, not substances.

-Art is a personal gift, a human connection, that changes recipient.
-Art is a gift you give, because it’s intrinsically rewarding.
+Art is a personal gift, a human connection, that changes the recipient.
+Art is a gift you give because it’s intrinsically rewarding.

 There is an art of running a meeting, counselling a student, conducting an interview or calming an angry customer.

-And it is entirely possible that YOU are an artist, you just have never though of yourself like that.
+And it is entirely possible that YOU are an artist, you just have never thought of yourself like that.

-The artist is someone who uses bravery, insight, creativity and boldness to challenge status quo.
+The artist is someone who uses bravery, insight, creativity, and boldness to challenge the status quo.
 Art is always original.

-A cook is not an artist, because she follows the recipe, a chief is an artist – because she invents new recipes.
+A cook is not an artist, because she follows the recipe, a chef is an artist – because she invents new recipes.
 She gets out of her comfort zone.
-She challenges status quo.
+She challenges the status quo.
 She is original.

-There are people in all sorts of jobs that are doing art – waiters, musicians, doctors, nurses and lawyers.
+There are people in all sorts of jobs who are doing art – waiters, musicians, doctors, nurses, and lawyers.

 Everyone, every single person, has been an artist at least once.
-Everyone has winged it, invented, created their way out of a jam at least once.
+Everyone has winged it, invented it, and created their way out of a jam at least once.
 If you can do it once, you can do it again.

-There are no great jobs where someone else tells you what to do any more.
-You have to bring your artist, that you’ve been hiding all these years, to work.
+There are no great jobs where someone else tells you what to do anymore.
+You have to bring your artist, whom you’ve been hiding all these years, to work.

 What a new boss really wants is an artist, someone who can see the reality of today and describe a better tomorrow.